CycloneDX/sbom-utility/README.md

 exit status 2
 ```

-For example, the first schema error indicates the failing object; in this case, the CycloneDX property object with a `name` field () with a value  `"urn:example.com:disclaimer"`.
-The second error indicates the property's `value` field SHOULD have had a constant value of `"This SBOM is current as of the date it was generated and is subject to change."`; (as was required by the custom schema's regex); however, it was found to have only a partial match of `"This SBOM is current as of the date it was generated."`.
+Specifically, the output shows a first schema error indicating the failing JSON object; in this case, the CycloneDX property object with a `name` field with the value  `"urn:example.com:disclaimer"`.
+The second error indicates the property's `value` field SHOULD have had a constant value of `"This SBOM is current as of the date it was generated and is subject to change."` (as was required by the custom schema's regex).
+However, it was found to have only a partial match of `"This SBOM is current as of the date it was generated."`.

 ---